Open-Game-Standards-Alliance/Local-Telemetry-Standard/README.md

 5. **Calibration Procedures**: Define procedures for calibrating motion tracking devices to ensure accuracy and consistency across different hardware setups.

-6. **Data Transmission**: Specify protocols for transmitting motion telemetry data between hardware devices and game engines.

-   1. Propose UDP multicast so multiple apllicatiuons can inspect relevant data at the same time.
+6. **Data Transmission**: UDP multicast so multiple client applications can inspect streamed data at the same time.

 7. **Integration with Game Engines**: Provide guidelines for integrating motion telemetry data into popular game engines such as Unity or Unreal Engine.
 This may involve creating APIs or plugins to facilitate seamless integration.

 8. **Data Privacy and Security**: Address concerns related to the collection and transmission of motion telemetry data, including privacy issues and security vulnerabilities.
 Implement encryption and authentication mechanisms to protect sensitive data.

-9. **Error Handling**: Define how to handle errors and discrepancies in motion telemetry data, including methods for error detection, correction, and reporting.
+9. **Error Handling**: Always providing Min/Max values will allow for motion software to drop values outside of allowed range.

 10. **Documentation and Support**: Develop comprehensive documentation and support resources to assist developers in implementing the standard effectively.
 This could include tutorials, sample code, troubleshooting guides, and community forums.